XCTEQ/XCFit/README.md

 ## Continous Integration & Test Reporting

+Continous Integration is very important and you simply can't avoid that.
+XCFit will be easily configured on any CI server including Apple's own [Xcode Server](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/xcode_guide-continuous_integration/) or very polular one [Jenkins](https://jenkins.io/) as we can generate reports in both HTML and JUnit format.
 As of now, you might be running tests within Xcode, but there are some awsome tools which allows us to run our tests from command line.
 The 'xcodebuild' is being used to build and test Xcode Schemes.
 [Fastlane](https://github.com/fastlane/fastlane) seems much easier option to automate everything but it's upto you.
 These are long commands but you k ow better how to Script it Or Fastlane it, right ? :)

 ### Cucumberish